YOURLS/awesome/README.md

 - [Semantic Scuttle](https://github.com/jonrandoem/yourls-semanticscuttle) - Allows the sharing of the URL to a Semantic Scuttle installation.
 - [Separate Users](https://github.com/ianbarber/Yourls-Separate-Users) - Adds a username to each created URL, and filters the admin interface.
 - [Shaarli](https://github.com/miwasp/yourls-shaarli) - Allows the sharing of the URL to a Shaarli installation.
+- [Share Files](https://github.com/mtttmpl/YOURLS-Plugin--Share-Files) - Upload and share files with YOURLS.
 - [Share LinkedIn](https://github.com/popnt/yourls-linkedin-share) - Adds LinkedIn to the Quick Share Box.
 - [Share with Tumblr](https://gist.github.com/ozh/25b2074dd275ed091aa1869200894c4d) ☑️ - In the Quick Share box, add a one-click share to Tumblr link.
 - [Shibboleth](https://github.com/fuero/yourls-shibboleth) - Enable authentication with Shibboleth.
 - [ShortShort](https://github.com/abaumg/yourls-shortshort) - Checks if a URL is already shortened (e.g. t.co, bit.ly, youtu.be) to avoid nested shortened links.
 - [Show Git Branch](https://github.com/ozh/show-git-branch) ☑️ - Using YOURLS on a dev box under Git?
 Show the current branch in page footer.
 - [SimpleDB Clickqueue](https://github.com/ianbarber/Yourls-SimpleDB-Clickqueue) - Queue clicks to Amazon SimpleDB before processing.
 This allows using a regular MySQL store even in the face of a high frequency of writes, without concern of connection limit overflow.
 Clicks are inserted later into the database via an import job.
-- [Skimlinks](https://mattytemple.com/plugin/yourls-plugin-skimlinks/) - Push all links through Skimlinks to automatically embed affiliate codes.
+- [Skimlinks](https://github.com/mtttmpl/YOURLS-Plugin--Skimlinks) - Push all links through Skimlinks to automatically embed affiliate codes.
 - [Skip Click Count](https://github.com/vipwangtian/yourls-skip-click-count) - Don't count clicks on short URLs.
 - [Slack Notifier](https://github.com/jfix/yourls-plugin-slack-notifier) - Send a notification to a Slack channel whenever a new short URL is created.
 - [SMTP Contact](https://github.com/joshp23/YOURLS-SMTP-contact) - Provides a public contact page using PHPMailer for outbound mail delivery.